Crisp and tasty, fresh from the deep, seaweed has found its way into plenty of our most delicious and nutritious dishes.

-This is not to say that you ought not consider seaweed for your dog – it has lots of benefits, as already discussed.
+This is not to say that you ought not to consider seaweed for your dog – it has lots of benefits, as already discussed.

-But rather, consider the portion size and the overall make up of the seaweed you feed your pet.
+But rather, consider the portion size and the overall makeup of the seaweed you feed your pet.

 In other words, full leafy wads of the stuff will be difficult for your dog to chew, to swallow and to digest – even if it looks like he or she is finding it easy, gulping it down happily.

-In fact, gulping it down like that only increases the risk of choking or experiencing a blockage within the stomach or intestines.
+Gulping it down like that only increases the risk of choking or experiencing a blockage within the stomach or intestines.